-Per Diem ("for the day"): An allowance made to legislators for expenses when on legislative business.
+Per Diem: Meaning "for the day."
+It is an allowance made to legislators for expenses when on legislative business.

-Pink Sheet: See Blue Sheet
+Pink Sheet: See Blue Sheet.

 Point of Inquiry: A motion from a member on the floor or in committee in order to ask a question.
 Typically, questions are about such issues as parliamentary procedures or agenda items under consideration.